Master Painting & Renovations Timeline

 This is when the transformation happens.

 Work Ends.
-The paint is dry and you’re ready to move back in and get your home back.
+The paint is dry; you're ready to move back in and get your home back.

 The Walkthrough